 Although bullying in itself is not a specific criminal offence in the UK, it is important to bear in mind that some types of harassing or threatening behaviour - or communications - could be a criminal offence (and a civil wrong) which could have repercussions outside of school (for example under the Protection from Harassment Act 1997, the Malicious Communications Act 1988, the Communications Act 2003, and the Public Order Act 1986).
 If school staff feel that an offence may have been committed, they should seek assistance from the DSL and in extreme cases the police to take legal advice as appropriate.
-For example, under the Malicious Communication Act 1988, it is an offence for a person to send an electronic communication to another person with the intent to cause distress or anxiety or to send an electronic communication which conveys a message which is indecent or grossly offensive, a threat, or information which is false and known or believed to be false by the sender.
+For example, under the Malicious Communication to another person with the intent to cause distress or anxiety or to send an electronic communication which conveys a message which is indecent or grossly offensive, a threat, or information which is false and known or believed to be false by the sender.

 All pupils should be responsible for bringing bullying to the attention of any adult or member of staff.
-It is also true that teachers may (sometimes unwittingly) be bullies and, where a pupil feels that this may be the case, they should be able to feel able to raise the issue with another member of staff.
+It is also true that teachers may (sometimes unwittingly) be bullies and, where a pupil feels that this may be the case, they raise the issue with the DSL or Principal through the Low Level Concerns Policy.